hollyjc/HOLLYCOOPER_T2A3/README.md

-# HOLLYCOOPER_T2A3 - AMAZON WEB SCRAPER
+# HOLLYCOOPER_T2A3 - ETSY  WEB SCRAPER
 =======================================

 ## This is terminal application is an Amazon web scraper.